 This valuable 90-hour course is designed for therapists who specialize in treating patients after breast cancer.
-It’s also an option for those interested in becoming fully certified but who cannot commit the time or money to the full course initially and want to approach it in two parts.
-Those who have successfully completed our Upper Extremity Lymphedema Certification are welcome to come back at any time for the second half of the class.
+It is also an option for those who want to becoming fully certified in lymphedema therapy but are unable to commit the time or money to the full-length course.
+Those who successfully complete this Upper Extremity Lymphedema Certification are welcome to complete the second half of the class at a later time.

-In this Certification class, you will learn Manual Lymph Drainage (MLD), compression bandaging, skin care, and patient-appropriate exercises specific to the upper extremities.
+In this Certification class, you will learn Complete Decongestive Therapy (CDT) for the upper extremities.
+CDT is the most effective treatment for patients with lymphedema and includes Manual Lymph Drainage (MLD), compression bandaging, skin care, and patient-appropriate exercises.
 At the conclusion of the course, you will be certified in Upper Extremity Lymphedema Therapy (CLT-UE) and can immediately start working with patients.